smart-on-fhir/smart-scheduling-links/specification.md

 ### Formal requirements for _Provider Booking Portal_

-The Booking Portal is responsible for handling incoming deep links, accoring to the details below.
+The Booking Portal is responsible for handling incoming deep links, according to the details below.

 ## Deep Links